Medical & Dental

 The practice that manages its vendors actively — tracking pricing, monitoring agreements, comparing alternatives, and ordering strategically — converts supply management from an overhead cost centre into a source of margin improvement.
 The savings are not dramatic for any single item or any single order.
 They are cumulative, compounding, and significant over the life of the practice.

-The system took four hours to set up and requires roughly thirty minutes per week to maintain.
-The return on that investment is not just financial — it is the confidence of knowing that every dollar spent on supplies is a dollar that was verified, compared, and justified.
+The controls take a few hours to set up and roughly thirty minutes per week to maintain.
+The payoff is not only the recovered spend; it is the confidence that every dollar spent on supplies has been verified, compared, and justified.